 - Moscone Center, offers more than 1 million square feet of space, and one of the biggest column-free exhibit halls in the United Sates.

 - San Francisco Museum of Modern Art, known for its innovative exhibitions, is one of the most important museums of contemporary and modern art in the U.S. Buy tickets to SFMOMA.

-- AT&T Park, home of the San Francisco Giants, evokes the intimate feeling of classic ball parks across the land.
-Take a behind the scenes tour of AT&T Park.
+- Oracle Park, home of the San Francisco Giants, evokes the intimate feeling of classic ball parks across the land.
+Take a behind the scenes tour of Oracle Park.

 - Sports Arenas: Candlestick Park is the former home of the San Francisco 49ers (football).
 Cow Palace, an indoor arena, hosts sports contests, trade shows and entertainment events.

 - San Francisco International Airport, 14 miles (24 km) south via the freeway, is San Francisco’s gateway to the Pacific and to the world.